 SPHERE was designed to observe exoplanets; its state-of-the-art adaptive optics (AO) system corrects for the turbulence of the atmosphere, delivering images as sharp as if the telescope were in space.
 It is also equipped with coronagraphs to dim the glare of bright stars, exposing faint orbiting exoplanets.

-Taking a break from its usual night job hunting exoplanets, SPHERE data helped astronomers characterise the double asteroid.
+Taking a break from its usual night job hunting exoplanets, SPHERE data helped astronomers characterize the double asteroid.
 In particular, it is now possible to measure whether the smaller satellite has the same composition as the larger object.

 “These data, combined with all those that are obtained on other telescopes through the IAWN campaign, will be essential for evaluating effective deflection strategies in the event that an asteroid was found to be on a collision course with Earth,” explained ESO astronomer Olivier Hainaut.
 “In the worst possible case, this knowledge is also essential to predict how an asteroid could interact with the atmosphere and Earth’s surface, allowing us to mitigate damage in the event of a collision.”